YuKitsune/eoinmotherway.dev/content/showcase/accumap.md

 ## What is VATSIM?

 VATSIM is an online air traffic simulation network, connecting people from around the world flying online or acting as virtual air traffic controllers.
-Air traffic control is available in VATSIM's communities throughout the world, operating as close as possible to the real-life procedures and utilizing real-world weather, airport and route data.
+Air traffic control is available in VATSIM's communities throughout the world, operating as close as possible to the real-life procedures and utilizing real-world weather, airport, and route data.
 On VATSIM, users can join people on the other side of the planet to fly and control, with nothing more than a home computer.

 ### VATSIM Maps

 Similar to websites such as [Flightradar24](https://flightradar24.com), [FlightAware](https://flightaware.com) and [Plane Finder](https://planefinder.net), many map applications have been developed for the VATSIM network, not only showing where people are flying, but also where people can be found providing air traffic control services.

 VATSIM's most popular map, [VAT-Spy](https://vatspy.rosscarlson.dev) is recognized by the community as the de-facto map of VATSIM, as it's lightweight, easy to use, and generally does a good job at showing ATC.
-Aerodrome controllers such as delivery, ground, and tower are shown as `D`, `G` and `T` symbols respectively next to the airport markers, approach/departure controllers are shown as ~40nm (nautical mile) circles around an airport, and center/en-route controllers are shown by highlighting their [FIRs (Flight Information Regions)](https://en.wikipedia.org/wiki/Flight_information_region).
+Aerodrome controllers such as delivery, ground, and tower are shown as `D`, `G`, and `T` symbols respectively next to the airport markers, approach/departure controllers are shown as ~40nm (nautical mile) circles around an airport, and center/en-route controllers are shown by highlighting their [FIRs (Flight Information Regions)](https://en.wikipedia.org/wiki/Flight_information_region).

 {{< image src="/images/accumap/vatspy.png" alt="Screenshot of VAT-Spy" >}}

-VAT-Spy, as well as most other VATSIM maps shared a common problem, which was their lack of support for accurately depicting the airspace owned by approach/departure and center/en-route air traffic controllers.
+VAT-Spy, as well as most other VATSIM maps shared a common problem, which was their lack of support for accurately depicting the airspace owned by approach/departure, and center/en-route air traffic controllers.

 ### The problem